-Above: Chete Safari camp with Chete Gorge showing to the right in the photo.
+Above: Chete Safari camp with Chete Gorge visible to the right in the photo.
 The landmass on the opposite side of the gorge is Chete Island which lies in Zambia (Photo credit Kevin Thomas).

 Above: My tracker James Hlongwane stands at left near the bow as we ready the boat to depart Chete harbour.
-The boat in the background was about to depart on a fishing trip with a Zimbabwean businessman Brett Roberts, seen standing in the boat.
-Pierre stands at right in the boat we were using.
+The boat in the background was about to depart on a fishing trip with Zimbabwean businessman, Brett Roberts, seen standing in the boat.
+Pierre stands at right in the boat we were using (Photo credit Kevin Thomas).

-Above: We travelled west through the gorge with Chete Safari Camp just visible on the high ground in the centre of the photo.
+Above: We travelled west through the gorge with Chete Safari Camp just visible on the high ground in the centre of the photo (Photo credit Kevin Thomas).

 After departing the sheltered harbour, we entered Chete gorge and travelling west took it easy, allowing me to get in some photography.
 However, on the western side and towards the mouth of the gorge we suddenly hit extremely rough water, and the wind driven spray soon saturated us forcing me to store my camera in the locker underneath my seat.
-Pierre was at the steering console and I was seated on a small bench moulded to the console, immediately in front of him.
-James was sitting on a full width bench to my front and facing back towards me.
+Pierre was at the steering console and I was seated on a small bench seat moulded to the console, immediately in front of him.
+Tracker James was sitting on a full width bench to my front and with his back towards me.
 My daypack was on his lap.
 None of us were wearing life jackets, and James was looking decidedly nervous.
 Fully understandable given the pounding the boat was starting to take.
 By then too, even I was getting a bit concerned.
 As we headed away from the gorge into the high white capped swells, Pierre gunned the powerful outboard and within seconds we were drenched in spray as waves began to crash against, and over the hull.

-Above: As we headed away from the gorge the water started becoming exceedingly rough.
+Above: As we headed away from the gorge the water started becoming exceedingly rough (Photo credit Kevin Thomas).

-Pierre in the meantime was fighting to steady the boat in the howling wind and raging water.
+Pierre in the meantime, was fighting to steady the boat in the howling wind and raging water.
 James then popped up about five metres away in a deep trough off our starboard side.
 Just his head was visible and he was holding it at an acute angle while trying not to swallow water.
 At the same time, he was trying to shout above the noise of the wind for us to help him.
 As Pierre attempted to swing the boat around, I threw a heavy nylon rope towards the floundering tracker, only to have it fall short due to the unrelenting wind.
 Pierre also threw a stern rope to him and it too fell short.
 On my next attempt the rope landed on James’s head allowing him to grab it.
 Pierre then came forward and helped me pull my waterlogged tracker alongside but as we tried to haul him onboard the motor cut out.
 Once more placing us at the mercy of the waves.

-Above: While waiting in a sheltered bay behind an island, a still clearly shocked and saturated James Hlongwane wears a life jacket I'd just given him.
-We should've all been wearing them from the onset.
+Above: While waiting in a sheltered bay behind an island, a still clearly shocked and saturated James Hlongwane wears a life jacket I had just given him.
+We should have all been wearing them from the onset.
+(Photo credit Kevin Thomas).

-Above: After arriving back at Sijarira, a still wet and in shock James Hlongwane holds my daypack which he'd been clinging to throughout his ordeal in the water.
+Above: After arriving back at Sijarira, a still wet and in shock James Hlongwane holds my daypack which he had been clinging to throughout his ordeal in the water (Photo credit Kevin Thomas).

 This unfortunate ordeal of ours could also have taken on nightmarish proportions had James drowned.
 Zimbabwe had been in a state of political meltdown for some years, and very sadly the Mugabe ZANU PF regime likes to play the race card.
 Stirring up anti-white rhetoric at every given opportunity.
 Compounding the race issue is the fact there is little or no rule of law as western society would interpret it.
 In rural areas the rule of law is more often than not interpreted as the individual policeman sees fit to interpret it himself.
-Chete Safari Area falls under the administrative centre of Binga on Lake Kariba’s western basin, and had James drowned, Pierre and I would’ve had to report the incident to the Binga police.
-In the Zimbabwe of today two white men arriving at an isolated police station to report the only black person aboard their boat had been washed overboard and drowned, would’ve aroused extreme suspicion, the consequences of which don’t bear thinking about as it could have translated into a long time, if ever, before we saw our homes again.
+Chete Safari Area falls under the administrative centre of Binga on Lake Kariba’s western basin, and had James drowned, Pierre and I would have had to report the incident to the Binga police.
+In the Zimbabwe of today two white men arriving at an isolated police station to report the only black person aboard their boat had been washed overboard and drowned, would have aroused extreme and immediate suspicion, the consequences of which do not bear thinking about as it could have translated into a long time, if ever, before we saw our homes again.

 Above: Guest chalets at Sijarira Camp on Lake Kariba front the lake.
-Despite the relative calmness of the lake's waters, they are capable of becoming treacherous at fairly short notice, with strong wave action and cross currents.
+Despite the relative calmness of the lake's waters, they are capable of becoming treacherous at fairly short notice, with strong wave action and cross currents (Photo credit Kevin Thomas).

 The following day, Rusty and his friend were shocked when the police arrived and accused them of drowning one of the poachers.
 Rusty was later framed in what can only be described as a politically motivated case.
 After being accused of murder he was sentenced to fifteen years in prison.
-Because his colleague hadn’t been steering the boat at the time of the incident, he received a $10.00 fine.
+Because his colleague had not been steering the boat at the time of the incident, he received a $10.00 fine.
 Rusty served ten years of his fifteen-year sentence in some of Zimbabwe’s harshest prisons.
 After being sentenced he says, “Arriving at my first Maximum Security Prison I was stripped naked.
 I was escorted through huge wooden doors into the maximum-security exercise yard.
 Thousands of curious prison eyes followed me, wondering what this white man was doing there, since I was the only one.
 I know now, that even when horror lies ahead, we have to face it.
 It is the only way to overcome it!”
 Rusty shared a cell with 78 other inmates.